8ta4/say/DONTREADME.md

 Yes, indeed! `say` will give it another shot if a transcription API call fails.
 If any future transcription API call succeeds, it triggers a retry.

+> Which Electron process is responsible to handle transcription, main or renderer?

+The renderer process handles transcription.
+It captures audio data and user input directly, so it avoids IPC and complexity.

 ### Transcript

 > Why does each day gets its own file?